TryStreambits/sauron/README.md

 ## Using

 To use Sauron in your application, all you need to do is ensure you are importing `github.com/JoshStrobl/sauron`.
-Then follow our documentation linked above or look at `tests/` for example code.
+Then follow the documentation linked above or look at `tests/` for example code.

 ## Building